 How (and why) Kanban is used by these 3 top companies

 What do Pixar, Spotify and Zara all have in common?
-They all leverage Kanban to stay at the top of their game.
+They all are companies that use Kanban to stay on top of their game.
 Here’s how…

 Did you know that Kanban, which means billboard or sign in Japanese, originated in the 1940s to execute just-in-time manufacturing processes?
 It became increasingly popular as its usage improved efficiency by reducing supplies and resources only to what was required for the immediate task.
 With its roots in manufacturing, Kanban has now found a place in almost every industry.